Beyond Walking: A Large-Scale Image-Text Benchmark for Text-based Person Anomaly Search: Experiment

-{\bf Effectiveness of the key component of CMP.} We conduct ablation studies on the key components of the Cross-Modal Pose-aware (CMP) model to show their effectiveness.
-As shown in rows two to five of the \Cref{tab:result}, for fairness, all model variants are trained for $30$ epochs on $100,000$ image-text pairs.
-First, we evaluate the effectiveness of Identity-based Hard Negative Mining (IHNM) by comparing the Baseline and M1 models.
-The results show that adding IHNM improves retrieval performance, indicating the necessity of identity-based hard negative samples.
-Furthermore, M2 incorporating PE obtains $1.87 \%$ R@1 improvement compared to Baseline.
+{\bf Effect of the Key Components.} We conduct ablation studies on the key components of the Cross-Modal Pose-aware (CMP) model.
+As shown in \Cref{tab:abl}, for fairness, all variants are trained for $30$ epochs on $1M$ image-text pairs.
+First, we evaluate the effectiveness of Pose-aware Image Encoder (PE) by comparing the Baseline and M1 models.
 It indicates that Pose-aware Image Encoder (PE) is a critical component of CMP.
-Our CMP method, which utilizes both IHNM and PE, shows significant improvements over the Baseline, M1, and M2 models.
-Specifically, it achieves an R@1 of $72.80\%$, representing a substantial enhancement in retrieval performance.
+Furthermore, M2 incorporating Identity-based Hard Negative Mining (IHNM) obtains $1.01 \%$ R@1 improvement compared to the Baseline.
+The results show that adding IHNM improves the ability in discriminating the fine-grained behavior.
+Our CMP method equipped with both PE and IHNM arrives at the best performance.

-{\bf Impact of Training Data Scale.} In general Vision and Language cross-modal tasks and Text-based Pedestrian Research tasks, the scale of the training dataset typically plays a crucial role.
-More training data can better meet the data requirements of deep models, leading to improved performance.
-To thoroughly investigate the effectiveness of PAB, we further explore the impact of data scale during training.
-Specifically, we train for $30$ epochs on $0 \%, 10 \%, 25 \%, 50 \%, \text{and } 100 \%$ of the synthetic training image-text pairs from PAB, separately.
-Then the performance on the real-world test set is reported as shown in \Cref{fig:scale}.
-The recall tends to improve as the data scale increases.
-There is a noticeable performance gain from $0$ to $10 \%$ and the rate of performance improvement gradually slows down from $10 \%$ to $100 \%$.
+{\bf Effect of Training Data.} We further study the impact of training data scale on model performance in Fig.~\ref{fig:scale}.
+Considering the hard negative sampling, our method with 10\% training data has already achieves competitive recall rate.